coronalabs/corona-docs/markdown/guide/distribution/androidBuild/index.markdown

 * You do not need to install the Android SDK.
 However, you will need to install the proper version of the __Java&nbsp;Development&nbsp;Kit__ if you're using Windows.
 See the [Java Development Kit][guide.start.installWin#jdk] section for details.

-* The Android build process generates a standard `.apk` file.
+* The Android build process generates two files: an `.apk` and an `.aab` file.
 You can build and test apps on Android devices without creating a [Google&nbsp;developer&nbsp;account](https://developers.google.com), but you will need an account if you wish to publish to the [Google&nbsp;Play](https://play.google.com/store) marketplace.

+* The [Android App Bundle](https://developer.android.com/platform/technology/app-bundle) file, `.aab`, is automatically generated when you build for Android.
+You can use this file to submit your apps or games to Google Play.

 * We only support Android devices that run <nobr>__Android 4.0.3__</nobr> or higher with an __ARMv7__ processor.
 This can create some confusion because ARM processors are identified by both a __family__ and an __architecture__.
 Family names do not have a __"v"__ in them.
 For instance, the ARM7 processor is actually a ARMv3 architecture, and ARM11 is a ARMv6 architecture.
 See [this guide](http://en.wikipedia.org/wiki/List_of_ARM_microprocessor_cores) to help identify the various processors.